Life (manga)

-Life (ライフ, Raifu) is a Japanese shōjo manga series written and illustrated by Keiko Suenobu.
-Life was serialized in Kodansha's shōjo manga magazine Bessatsu Friend.
-In 2006, it won the Kodansha Manga Award for shōjo.

-A live-action drama series, aired in Japan on Fuji Television and its affiliates from June 30 to September 15, 2007.
-A single-volume drama novelization was also created.
-Like the manga, it was published by Bessatsu Friend and written by Keiko Suenobu; unlike the manga, however, it saw a limited run and is now out of print.
+Life (ライフ, Raifu) is a Japanese manga series written and illustrated by Keiko Suenobu.
+Life was serialized in Kodansha's shōjo manga magazine Bessatsu Friend from April 2002 to February 2009, with its chapters collected in 20 tankōbon volumes.
+A live-action drama adaptation aired in Japan on Fuji Television and its affiliates from June to September 2007.
+A single-volume drama novelization was published with it.